Regulations Governing Hall Residence (Homantin Halls)

 |4||Return the Visitor Card at the Visitor Registration Counter||Tap the PolyU Student / Staff Card or the Visitor Card on the turnstile reader when leaving the Hall.||

-*Note: A resident is NOT allowed to register himself as a visitor under any circumstances.
-Otherwise, he is liable for a penalty charge of HK$200 and disciplinary action as appropriate.
+*Note: A resident is NOT allowed to register him-/herself as a visitor under any circumstances.
+Otherwise, s/he is liable for a penalty charge of HK$200 and disciplinary action as appropriate.

 - In exceptional circumstances, a visitor, who is a PolyU student and of the same sex as the host resident, may be permitted to stay overnight in the Halls with the following conditions: